meilisearch/documentation/indexes.md

 # Indexes

-With the notion of Index, that can be called table in SQL, We have also the notion of Schema.
-How describe is a schema, how to understand it and how to create one?
+With the notion of Index, that can be called table in SQL, we also have the notion of Schema.

 A schema is a correspondence between all fields present into your data and how this field will be understood by our database.
 We have some tags that should be associated with a field in the scheme: